EwoutH/systemic-societal-debt-concept/concepts/outline.md

 ## I. Introduction and Problem Statement

-1. Contemporary societies face mounting challenges that stem from accumulated consequences of past suboptimal choices—quick fixes, shortcuts, delayed decisions, and avoidance of difficult problems that seemed pragmatic at the time but created compounding future costs.
+1. Modern societies face mounting challenges that stem from accumulated consequences of past suboptimal choices — quick fixes, shortcuts, delayed decisions, and avoidance of difficult problems that seemed pragmatic at the time but created compounding future costs.
 2. Examples include car-centric urban development creating transport and pollution problems, delayed climate action making future mitigation exponentially more expensive, industrial agriculture practices leading to soil degradation, and piecemeal regulatory approaches allowing systemic risks to accumulate in financial systems.
 3. These cases parallel "technical debt" in software engineering, where shortcuts, delayed refactoring, and suboptimal code choices create maintenance burdens, reduced flexibility, and exponentially increasing costs to fix systems later.
 4. While technical debt applies to engineered systems with central control, societies face similar dynamics but across organically evolving, multi-actor systems where no single authority can manage the accumulated "debt."
-5. This paper introduces "systemic societal debt" as a framework for understanding how societies accumulate burdens through patterns of suboptimal choices—including poor timing—creating compound costs that constrain future options and well-being.
+5. This paper introduces "systemic societal debt" as a framework for understanding how societies accumulate burdens through patterns of suboptimal choices and timing, creating compound costs that constrain future options and well-being.

-**Research needed**: Compile compelling examples across domains showing clear patterns of suboptimal choices (shortcuts, delays, avoidance) leading to compound costs.
+_**Research needed**: Compile compelling examples across domains showing clear patterns of suboptimal choices (shortcuts, delays, avoidance) leading to compound costs.
 Map parallels and differences with technical debt through systematic comparison.
-Validate that this represents a coherent phenomenon requiring new analytical framework.
+Validate that this represents a coherent phenomenon requiring new analytical framework._

 ## II.
 From Technical Debt to Systemic Societal Debt